adamqqqplay/dota2ai/README.md

 5. Push the change to origin repository.  (git push origin new-feature)
 6. Then go to the github site and launch the pull request under the new-feature branch of the git remote repository.

-We use both normal **Lua** and **Mirana** to develop this project.
-The Mirana compiler can be found at [Mirana](https://github.com/AaronSong321/Mirana).
-Mirana is an extension to Lua, supporting lambda expressions and other features.
-It supports all the syntax of Lua and compiles to Lua.
-For files written in Mirana, DON'T modify the Lua directly since the modifications are discarded after recompilation.

 ### Reference
 Here are some helpful information for developers.